Tag: Letters

 Life in Daegu During the Korean War

-This clip shows primary source pictures that Vigil Malone took in Daegu, South Korea.
-The pictures illustrate living and working conditions of the South Koreans in Daegu.
-The primary sources touch upon the economic disparity among South Koreans during the war; some lived in farmhouses, while others lived in huts.
+Virgil Malone shares photos he took while stationed in Daegu, South Korea.
+These photos illustrate the living and working conditions of the South Koreans in Daegu area.
+They touch upon the economic disparity among South Koreans during the war; some lived in farmhouses, while others lived in huts.

 Virgil W. Mikkelsen